LeFloatyPancake/LibadwaitaBorder/README.md

 This might improve the accessibility of the UI for some people.

 #### What it does
-- Draws borders regular buttons
+- Draws borders around regular buttons
-- Excludes flat buttons on non-active/ non-hovered state from the enhancement
+- Excludes flat buttons on non-active/ non-hovered state from the config
 - Adds borders for hovered buttons
 - Adds subtle shadows and increases border visibility for clicked buttons
 - Adds faint borders to the sidebar row (the sidebar on the left)